Printing on custom packaging

 Jewelry Boxes with custom designs.

-1. Q: Do custom packaging boxes require CTP plates?
-Cost?
+2. Q: Do all printing on custom packagingjobs require CTP plates?
+What’s the cost?

 A: